terminusdb-labs/lexdata/README.md

 Each prefix of the continued fraction (called a pre-convergent) forms a unique *parent* relationship with subsequent elements bounding the values which come after the pre-convergent.
-However, this bounding behvaiour alternates.
+However, this bounding behvaiour alternates in direction Bounding from below, then above, then below.. .etc.

-We will look at the expansion of 2/5 to see how this alternates:
+We will look at the expansion of 3/5 to see how this alternates:

 `3/5 = [0/1/1/2]`: